Ott Law Firm

 Hit-and-run crashes are especially dangerous for pedestrians and cyclists.
 The injured person may be unconscious, disoriented, or unable to gather information at the scene.
 A driver who flees may leave the most vulnerable person with no immediate help.

 If you were walking or biking when the driver fled, coverage may still exist.
 A household auto policy, the injured person's own policy, a resident relative's policy, medical payments coverage, rideshare or commercial coverage, or other insurance may apply depending on the facts.
 Bicycle-specific issues, including safe passing, bike-lane evidence, lighting, and lane-position arguments, are covered in more detail on our bicycle accident lawyer page.
-OTT Law handles these coverage investigations alongside the injury claim, because the two cannot be separated.
+Ott Law Firm handles these coverage investigations alongside the injury claim, because the two cannot be separated.

 For pedestrian-specific crash issues, see our pedestrian accident lawyer page.